ShanshanLi-cobo/cobo-waas2-java-sdk/docs/PolicyAction.md

 # PolicyAction

-The action to be executed when the policy conditions are satisfied.
+The information of an app workflow policy action, content is valuable when action_type is Quorum.

 ## Properties